aragon/geo-browser-contracts/README.md

 1. Someone calls `proposeAddMember()` on the `MainVotingPlugin`
    - If the caller is the only editor, the proposal succeeds immediately
-   - The proposal is created on the `MemberAccessPlugin` because the governance rules differ from the rest of proposals
+   - The proposal is created on the `MainMemberAddHelper` because the governance rules differ from the rest of proposals
 2. One of the editors calls `approve()` or `reject()`
    - Calling `approve()` makes the proposal succeed
    - Calling `reject()` cancels the proposal